jrladd/networks/course-info/course-policies.md

 #### Academic Honesty & Coding

 These standards of academic integrity apply to coding as well as other kinds of classwork.
-Citation isn't just for papers!
-It's very common, and perfectly permissible, to borrow code snippets from a classmate or from somewhere online.
-When you do, make sure to include a note in your code's comments about where the code came from.
+Citation isn’t just for papers!
+It’s very common, and perfectly permissible, to borrow code snippets from a classmate or from somewhere online.
+When you do, make sure to include a note in your code’s comments about where the code came from.
+Keep in mind that this includes the use of any automated writing or code assistants like ChatGPT—any use of such programs should be cited like any website, with a link to the chat record.
 Not only will this let you give appropriate intellectual credit and avoid plagiarism, it will also help you remember what you were trying to do when you revise your code later.

+With regard to ChatGPT, Gemini, GitHub Copilot, or any related generative AI systems, keep in mind that in this class *you are only permitted to use these systems to help with your code, never with your writing*.
+If you do use a code assistant to help, you **must** cite what you used in a comment and include a link to the chat record.
+Using an AI code assistant without proper citation will result in a 0. **And keep in mind that these tools may not give you the best advice!
+It’s always better to work from our course materials or ask a classmate for help.**

 ### Names and Pronouns